Kirksville Teacher Sets Good Example with Kidney Donation to Stranger

 Stephen Weinstein, MD

-“A potential donor goes through a multitude of lab work, scans and evaluations,” said MU Health Care urologist Stephen Weinstein, MD.
+“A potential donor goes through a multitude of lab work, scans and evaluations,” said former MU Health Care urologist Stephen Weinstein, MD.
 “Each person is assessed by an internist to make sure he or she is healthy enough to withstand surgery and maintain kidney function with only one organ.
 Psychological testing is also done to make sure the donation is being done for appropriate reasons.”

 Sterup was cleared for a surgery in summer 2017 so he had time to recover before school started.
 What he didn’t know was who would be helped by his donation.